Wildlander-mod/Support/Docs/FAQ.md

 ## Does this mod pack support SSE?

 Currently, Ultimate Skyrim is only for Legal copies of Skyrim Classic Edition w/ All DLC’s, otherwise known as Skyrim Legendary Edition.
 A port to SSE is in the works, but still a ways off.
-You can follow progress by catching the weekly streams - currently on mondays at 8pm GMT (announced on reddit, and in discord annoucement channel)
+You can follow progress by catching the weekly streams - currently on mondays at 8pm GMT (announced on reddit, and in discord annoucement channel) Summaries for each stream is posted on the [patreon](https://www.patreon.com/dylanbperry)

 You can buy Legendary Edition from one of the places linked in wabbajack's reddit post: